 3.1 Definitions

-traffic classification (TCLAS): The specification of certain parameter values to identify the medium access control (MAC) service data units (MSDUs) belonging to a particular traffic stream (TS).
-The classification process, performed above the MAC service access point (MAC_SAP) at a quality-of-service (QoS) access point (AP), uses the parameter values for a given TS to examine each incoming MSDU and determine whether this MSDU belongs to that TS.
-TCLAS might also occur at non-access-point (non-AP) QoS station (STA) with multiple streams.
+traffic classification (TCLAS): The specification of certain parameter values to identify the medium access control (MAC) protocol data units (MPDUs).
+The classification process, performed at a quality-of-service (QoS) access point (AP), uses the parameter values to examine each MPDU and determine whether the MPDU matches a classification specification.
+TCLAS might also occur at non-access-point (non-AP) QoS station (STA).

-NOTE—However, such classification is beyond the scope of this standard.
+NOTE—However, the procedure for classification at a non-AP STA is beyond the scope of this standard.

 traffic filter: A set of traffic specifications defined by the use of traffic classification (TCLAS) elements that are utilized by the traffic filtering service (TFS) to identify specific allowed frames.